juanrb/react-grid-layout-next/README.md

 // Uses CSS3 translate() instead of position top/left.
 // This makes about 6x faster paint performance useCSSTransforms?: boolean = true,
-// If parent DOM node of ResponsiveReactGridLayout or ReactGridLayout has "transform: scale(n)" css property,
+// If parent DOM node of ResponsiveGridLayout or GridLayout has "transform: scale(n)" css property,
 // we should set scale coefficient to avoid render artefacts while dragging. transformScale?: number = 1,